bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [x] Jason - Golden fleece - Gain a golden fleece.
 All coins cost 1 less soul for each golden fleece you have.
 	- [ ] **Recharge**
 		- [ ] ??? - Turn this coin to tails.
 Flip its neighbors to heads and add 1/2/3/4 charges.
 		- [ ] ??? - Choose a coin.
-Give it 1/2/3/4 power charges and Curse it.
+Give it 1/2/3/4 charges and turn it to stone permanently.
 		- [ ] ??? - Choose a coin.
-Give it 1/2/3/4 charges and turn it to stone permanently.
+Randomly distribute its charges amongst your other coins, excluding this coin.
+1/2/3/4.
 	- [ ] **Souls**
 		- [ ] ??? - Turn a coin from heads to tails, then gain shards.
 		- [ ] ??? - Transform a coin into a generic Obol/Diobol/Triobol/Tetrobol for this round.